 This last week I’ve been using my slow cooker every day.
 This was part of my 6 week reboot challenge, which you can read more about here.
 Last week was week 2 of the reboot and my challenge for the week was to try out the slow cooker and use it every day for our evening meals.
 You can read about how I got on here.
 The up shot of this was that I made a lot of amazing food and so I’m really excited to share all of these new recipes.
 The slow cooker Ragu was the first recipe that got made at the start of the week and it was a massive hit.

 So the below recipe is for a slow cooker, but if you don’t have a slow cooker it should work out just as good if you pop it in a low oven in an casserole dish.
+If youre after a ragu with a twist have a look at my salami and pork ragu.

 **Estimated nutritional information per serving and per 100g of Ragu without pasta or toppings.
 If you want to find out more about how the information is calculated and the sources used, please refer to my Nutrition Information Guide.